Salary packaging is when you and your employer 'package' your salary into income and benefits. It's also known as salary sacrifice.

 What you can salary package

 You can salary package benefits you would normally pay for with your after-tax income, such as computers, cars, child care or super.
-But it depends on what your employer offers and you may have to pay tax.
+But it depends on what your employer offers.

 Most employers will offer salary sacrifice for super to all employees, but may restrict who can package other benefits.